Refugee-Learning-Accelerator/rla-course-central/challenge2/initialprototype.md

    ![subjects](subjects_ar.png)

-   Then the stutent will see how many teachers the App has and how many are available to help or are currently in a session and will see a button to connect with an available teacher
+   Then the stutent will see how many teachers the App has for the subject he chose and how many are available to help or are currently in a session, and will see a button to connect with an available teacher

    ![student](student.png)